omnirom/android/README.md

 ----------------------
 Maintaining authorship is a very important aspect of working with Open Source code.
 If you wish to submit a patch/fix from anywhere else (another ROM, project, etc.), it is imperative that you maintain the ownership of the person whose work you are seeking to include.
-Doing so will ensure that credit is given where it is deserved, and the [prinicples of open source](http://opensource.org/docs/osd) are upheld.
+Doing so will ensure that credit is given where it is deserved, and the [principles of open source](http://opensource.org/docs/osd) are upheld.
 Your contribution to the project will still be recognized as you will forever be listed as the committer.

 If you manually cherry pick a patch/fix then you will need to add the original author prior to pushing to our [gerrit](https://gerrit.omnirom.org).